mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 ]
 ```

-## Conclusion
+## Alternatives

 If you would like to scrape your page using Selenium library, you could move the code from the downloader middleware to
 your spider, and manually make your requests there.
+This may require some manipulation of how Scrapy handles requests so
+that you don't make two requests, one through Scrapy and one through Selenium.

 By putting it in your downloader middleware it lets you keep using
 Scrapy normally, and not have to worry about setting up Selenium for each spider.